MBSR Course Description

 WHO IS THE COURSE FOR?

-WHEN AND WHERE THE CLASSES WILL BE HELD?
+WHEN, WHERE AND HOW LONG THE CLASSES WILL BE HELD?

 HOW MUCH DOES IT COST?